bimalka98/Hardware-Description-Languages/README.md

 * Define a set of constraints that the final design should have.
 * Choosing a set of primitive components from which the design is implemented.(This can be achieved by sub-dividing the design until the most primitive components are revealed.)

-# Hardware Description Languages for FPGA Design
+## Hardware Description Languages(HDLs) for FPGA Design

 Hardware Description Languages are used to describe digital systems.

-# WEEK ONE
+Projects based on  `V-HDL(VHSIC-HDL)` and `Verilog-HDL`  languages are included in  this repository.
+Some basic concepts need to write codes in these languages are described below.

-## VHDL (An IEEE standard / V = very high speed integrated circuit(VHSIC) / HDL = hardware description Language)
+# VHDL (An IEEE standard / V = very high speed integrated circuit(VHSIC) / HDL = hardware description Language)

-* A more structured Language( with Entity and Architecture) than verilog
+* More structured Language than verilog, therefore suitable for beginners who are interested in hardware description languages.
 * VHDL is not case sensitive
-* VHDL is not sensitive to white space (spaces and tabs)
+* VHDL is not sensitive to white space and therefore no indentation rules.(spaces and tabs)
-* Every statement ends with a semicolon(`statement;`)
+* Every statement ends with a semicolon. `This statement ends with a semicolon;`)
-* comments are represented by `-- <comment here>`and no block-type comments.
+* Comments are represented by two consecutive dashes in the beginning, and no block-type comments. `-- This is a comment.`
 * No strict requirement of parentheses.
 * Identifiers in VHDL are variable names, signal names and port names.
 And can only contain letters(a-z), numbers(0-9), underscores(-).
 Can only starts with a letter and can not contain 2 consecutive underscores and also can not end with an underscore.
-* Some of the Reserved words are as follows.
+* As every programming language Reserved words can not be used in naming of objects and some reserved words are as follows.
+* Code is executed concurrently, NOT sequentially as in usual computer programs.

 ```
 access   after    alias    all      attribute block